pacelliv/hardhat-deploy-tutorial/README.md

 -   [Hardhat documentation](https://hardhat.org/docs)
 -   [Hardhat Deploy Plugin](https://github.com/wighawag/hardhat-deploy)

-## Thank You 🎊 🎊
+## Outro ⭐️

-I hope this tutorial ends up being useful to you, and if you want to contribute PRs are welcome. 👩🏻‍💻 👨🏻‍💻
+Congratulations 💯 for completing this tutorial, I hope it ends up being useful to you, and if you want to contribute, PRs are welcome. 👩🏻‍💻 🎉 👨🏻‍💻 🎉